Penn State men's lacrosse will conduct free boys' clinic at Holuba Hall

 Penn State Lacrosse Will Conduct Free Boys' Clinic at Holuba Hall

-Former Georgetown attacker David Shriver enters his third season at Penn State, his first as director of operations.
+Former Georgetown attacker David Shriver enters his fourth season at Penn State, his second as director of operations.
 Shriver was elevated to director of operations by head coach Jeff Tambroni on Aug.
 29, 2013 after two years as a volunteer assistant coach.

 Shriver is instrumental with the team's offense by developing the extra-man unit and offensive personnel.
 Penn State's offense has improved each of the past two seasons under Shriver's assistance from 8.14 (2011) to 10.47 (2013).

-Shriver was a four-year letter winner at Georgetown where he was elected captain his senior year.
+Shriver was a four-year letterwinner at Georgetown where he was elected captain his senior year.
 That season, he scored a career-best four goals and caused two turnovers while making appearances in 13 of 14 games.

-In high school, the Baltimore native helped lead the Boys' Latin School to the 2006 MIAA "A" Conference title and a national championship with a perfect 21-0 record.
+A native of Timonium, Maryland, Shriver lead Boys' Latin School (Baltimore, Maryland) to the 2006 MIAA "A" Conference title and a national championship with a perfect 21-0 record.
 He earned the program's Gelston Cup, which was presented for unique contributions to the team.